chnynf/r-experiments/README.md

-# r-experiments
+r-experiments

+speed-tests
-# 1. Comparing efficiency looping through dataframe rows when vectorizing is not a good option
+1. Comparing efficiency looping through dataframe rows when vectorizing is not a good option